The DEU Program and History at the CNHS

 - Access to potential positions as new professional nurses following graduation

-- Leadership opportunities in conducting and presenting quality improvement teaching projects and presentations on DEUs at our partnershing hospitals
+- Leadership opportunities in conducting and presenting quality improvement teaching projects and presentations on DEUs at our partnering hospitals

 In January 2008, we began the DEU program with 18 students.
-In 2011, over 200 students have participated in DEU experiences.
+In 2011, more than 200 students participated in DEU experiences.

 The DEU helps us graduate a significant number of racially and ethnically diverse baccalaureate-prepared nurses (approximately 40%) in Massachusetts by utilizing staff nurses as our clinical instructors.